aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - 🤡 Architecture can have a strong smell of **speculative generality**.
   Your project becomes filled with hard-coded guesswork, countless parameters, tombs of dead code, and more complexity than your maintanance budget can allow.
 - 😊 Architecture can be **maintanable and flourishing**.
-  - software softness is preserved as a first-class property of the system;
+  - SW softness is preserved as a first-class property of the system;
   - new things are discovered and created;
   - questions are asked;
   - experiments are ran.